waikato-datamining/waikato-datamining.github.io/pages/expertise.rst

 offered by `Docker <https://en.wikipedia.org/wiki/Docker_(software)>`__ and custom extensions, we are able to deploy these frameworks in production environments (for training and inference).

-We have experience in the following areas:
+We have extensive experience in the following areas:

 * image classification
 * object detection